 Worth mentioning, this one only comes with the most essential nozzle attachments.
-The wider deflector nozzle is perfect to soften and strip paint and the reducer nozzle makes it easy to concentrate the air flow on a smaller area, preventing any unwanted burns around it.
+The wider deflector nozzle is perfect to soften and strip paint.
+The reducer nozzle makes it easy to concentrate the air flow on a smaller area, preventing any unwanted burns around it.

 If you are looking for a heat gun giving you the best bang for your buck, the DEWALT D26950 is the one for you.
-You don't have to pay for all the fancy add-ons of more expensive models while enjoying the reliability and the sturdiness of a world-renowned brand model.
-What's not to like?
+You don’t have to pay for all the fancy add-ons of more expensive models to enjoy the reliability and sturdiness of a world-renowned brand model.
+What’s not to like?

 BLACK+DECKER HG1300 Dual Temperature Heat Gun

-Because the HG1300 only weighs 1.7 pounds, it's very easy to use and handle in any situation.
-Aside from that, it has pretty much the same features as any other heat guns such as a kickstand for hands-free operation and to help with the cooldown, an ergonomic handle, and a 1350w motor powerful enough to loosen rusted nuts and bolts.
+Because the HG1300 only weighs 1.7 pounds, it’s very easy to use and handle in any situation.
+Aside from that, it has pretty much the same features as any other heat guns.
+Those features include a kickstand for hands-free operation and to help with the cooldown, an ergonomic handle, and a 1350w motor powerful enough to loosen rusted nuts and bolts.

 One interesting thing with this particular heat gun is that Black & Decker actually sell compatible replacement parts on their website.
-This could come in handy in the future if for some reason the motor stops working and it's not covered by the 2 years warranty anymore.
-That's pretty cool of them since most manufacturers don't usually sell parts separately and finding aftermarket parts for heat guns is just straight hell.
+This could come in handy in the future if for some reason the motor stops working and it’s not covered by the 2 years warranty anymore.
+That is generous as most manufacturers don’t usually sell parts separately.
+And finding aftermarket parts for heat guns can be very difficult.

 Wagner 0503008 HT1000 Heat Gun